aaronbieber/octopress-blog/_drafts/what-i-ve-learned-from-20-000-php-files.markdown

 can't understand when to comment their code, the system they've written is going to be fractured and generally a pain in the ass to maintain.

-There are X ways that programmers communicate, and each one is essential:
+There are five major ways that programmers communicate, and each one is essential:

-1. Face-to-face.
+1. Synchronously: face-to-face, chat, etc.
-2. Through e-mail, chat, etc.
+2. Asynchronously: e-mail, mostly.
 3. In commit messages.
 4. By commenting the code itself.
-5. Through documentation, separate from the code.
+5. Through documentation separate from the code.

-Whether your organization prioritizes one or more of these specifically is not terribly important; distributed organizations may not be capable of true face-to-face communication, but chat is a reasonable stand-in.
-As long as humans are interacting, the code they write will generally work better together.

-* Standards are important.
-* Performance is a lifestyle.
-* Communication is critical, and communication takes many forms. (commit messages, comments, e-mail and "meatspace" interactions)
+Some organizations may prioritize one type of communication over another due to preference or necessity, but the thing to keep in mind is that when engineers talk to one another, especially between cross-functional groups, they make the product better.
+Never forget that **commit messages** and **comments** are at least as important as chats and e-mails for sharing knowledge about a system.

+It strikes wrenching pain into my very core when I see *thoughtless commit messages*.
+Remember, these words are for posterity so try to exercise a little bit of pride.